High-quality medicine from Russian manufacturers. Furamag and analogue Furagin

 antirheumatic

-painkiller pills, 10
+painkiller tablets, 10

 "Movalis"550 1,6515 "Meloxicam"45 0,7007

-bone metabolism corrector, 10"DONA"1350 0,9476 "Glucosamine maximum"470 0,391
+bone metabolism corrector, 10"DONA"1350 0,9476 "Glucosamine Maximum"470 0,391

-enzyme remedy tablets, 20"Mezim forte"270 1,5264 "Pancreatin"28 0,6564
+enzyme tablets, 20"Mezim forte"270 1,5264 "Pancreatin"28 0,6564

 enzyme agent, 10"Festal"107 1,5732 "Normoenzyme"40 0,044

-antidiabetic pills,30"Diabeton MV"280 0,6647 "Gliclazide MV"128 0,0527
+antidiabetic tablets, 30"Diabeton MV"280 0,6647 "Gliclazide MV"128 0,0527

-for the treatment of erectile dysfunction, tablets, 3"Viagra"1500 0,7319 "Dynamico"395 0,3941
+for treatment erectile dysfunction, tablets, 3"Viagra"1500 0,7319 "Dynamiko"395 0,3941

 immunostimulating,